anishpathak0148/Data-Structure-and-Algorithm-learn/README.md

 This file also contains some coding problems based on DSA which was asked in many MNC's interview.

 # Topic Covered...
-Array
+Array,
-String
+String,
-Linked List
+Linked List,
-Stack
+Stack,
-Queue
+Queue,
-Tree
+Tree,
-Heap
+Heap,
-Graph implementation and algorithms
+Graph implementation and algorithms,
-Sorting Algorithms
+Sorting Algorithms,
-Greedy Algorithms
+Greedy Algorithms,
-Backtracking
+Backtracking,
-Dynamic Programming Algorithm
+Dynamic Programming Algorithm,
 Some Leetcode problem solution